 – Story from T-Bones

-The T-Bones will face off with Lincoln at 7:05 on Saturday night in the third game of the four-game series.
+The T-Bones (22-25) and Canaries (20-27) continue their four-game series with a doubleheader starting Saturday at 5:05 p.m.
 Tickets are available by calling the Providence Medical Center Box Office at CommunityAmerica Ballpark at 913-328-5618.

 – Story from T-Bones